coalesceio/Materialized-View-Node/README.md

 If the nodes are redeployed with no changes compared to previous deployment,then no stages are executed

+#### Node Type Switching

+Node Type switching is supported starting from Coalesce version **7.29+**.

+From this version onward, a node’s materialization type can be switched from one supported type to another, subject to certain limitations.

+For more info click here - [Node Type Switching Logic and Limitations](#node-type-switching-logic)

 ### Undeployment

 If a Materialized View is deleted from a Workspace, that Workspace is committed to Git and that commit deployed to a higher-level environment then the Materialized View in the target environment will be dropped.